Mhd-Az100/Mhd-Az100/README.md

 ## 👨🏻‍💻 &nbsp;About Me

-- 🚀 I’m work for Warsha-Tec company
+- 🚀 I am seeking powerful opportunities.

 - 👦 I love using Software as a solution for every Problem **.**